LarryIVC/react-coins/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank Microverse for this opportunity.<br>
-I want to give credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the design on which this project is based.
+I would like to acknowledge and give credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the exceptional design that served as the foundation for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>